 In November, we welcome Chilean filmmaker Patricio Guzmán as our Guest of Honor at IDFA 2019.
-Read more about this uncompromising master of cinema, and his special role at the upcoming festival, below.
+Read more about this uncompromising master of cinema, and his special role at the upcoming festival.
+Buy your tickets for his Filmmaker Talk plus a screening of his newest film The Cordillera of Dreams.

 One of the few living legends of documentary cinema today, Chilean filmmaker Patricio Guzmán’s body of work has been influential for over 50 years.
 His work as a young filmmaker at the end of the 1960s and throughout the 1970s—beginning with his first film On Torture and Other Forms of Dialogue (1968) and particularly with his masterpiece trilogy The Battle of Chile (1974-1979)—framed the world’s understanding of what happened in his home country during and after the infamous Pinochet military coup d'état.
 Guzmán’s films did not stop at telling us what happened; they inspired a global wave of revolutionary cinema and ignited the movement we now call “committed cinema.”